reidmorrison/iostreams/README.md

 ## Notes

-* Due to the nature of Zip, both its Reader and Writer methods will create a temp file.
+* Due to the nature of Zip, both its Reader and Writer methods will create a temp file when reading from or writing to a stream.
   Recommended to use Gzip over Zip since it can be streamed.

 ## Meta